Measuring the Low-Energy Weak Mixing Angle with Supernova Neutrinos

 \section{Conclusions}

 We study the low-energy $\sin{^2\theta_W}$ measurement by {Argo} in the observation of a nearby CCSN explosion, through the CE$\nu$NS interaction.
-A galactic CCSN event provides an intense neutrino flux with a mean energy of $\sim10-20${\MeV}, and will be observed by both {Argo} and other dedicated neutrino observatories.
+A galactic CCSN event provides an intense neutrino flux with a mean energy of $\sim10-20{\MeV}$, and will be observed by both {Argo} and other dedicated neutrino observatories.
 Given the great progress in neutrino detection in the last decades, the next nearby CCSN will be well observed and also be used to calibrate the CCSN simulations.
 The {Argo} detector can collect the CE$\nu$NS signals when those MeV neutrinos scatter off the argon nuclei, providing a way to extract the value of low-energy $\sin^2{\theta_W}$.
-We further consider the systematic uncertainties due to the flux extraction of supernova neutrinos and event pile-up, and find that a precision of $\lesssim\!3\%$ is potentially possible at a supernova distance $d\!\lesssim\!3\kpc$.
-Such a precision is comparable to the optimistic expected sensitivity of ongoing terrestrial measurements, including the {CONNIE}, {MINER}, and {RED-100} reactor neutrino experiments, in the similar momentum transfer (see Fig.~\ref{figure5}).
+We further consider the systematic uncertainties due to the flux extraction of supernova neutrinos and event pile-up, and find that a precision of $\lesssim\!3\%$ is potentially possible at a supernova distance $d\!\lesssim\!3{\kpc}$.
+Such a precision is better than the results from recent CE$\nu$NS experiments, and comparable to the optimistic expected sensitivity of ongoing experiments (e.g., the {CONNIE}, {MINER}, and {RED-100} reactor neutrino experiments).
 Our analysis of the systematic uncertainties can provide valuable information for the experimentalists to improve their strategy in the observation of the next nearby CCSN.
 However, the caveat is that this result should be taken as an upper limit of the precision due to the currently incomplete uncertainty estimation.
 We leave the detailed analysis of the systematic uncertainties in a real measurement to future work.
-Note that {Argo} is more suitable for such a measurement among different large-scale CE$\nu$NS detectors since the uncertainty from the argon nucleus structure is relatively small compared to that of the heavier nuclei, such as xenon and lead which constitute the active targets of {PandaX}~\cite{PandaX:2014mem} / {XENONnT}~\cite{XENON:2024wpa} and {RES-NOVA}~\cite{Pattavina:2020cqc}, respectively.